 If you have been accused of money laundering, contact the skilled criminal defense attorneys at Wruble Law LLC.
 Their dedicated team of legal professionals has represented numerous clients through a wide variety of white-collar crime cases, including money laundering charges, and has earned a lengthy record of success.
 With more than 40 years of combined experience, Wruble Law LLC has the resources and insight you want in your corner.

-Possible Money Laundering Penalties
+Possible Money Laundering Penalties In Indiana

 Money laundering is considered a Class D felony, however, increased values and intentions in performing the crime can augment the charges, and thus increase possible penalties.
 For example, if you receive compensation for selling stolen goods and then transfer the funds to a group whose intent is to commit a terrorist act, your charges would be elevated to a Class C felony.